Analysis configuration¶

 - Relaxed matching

-- Finds a high number of components but increases false positive risk
+- Finds a high number of components but produces a high number of false positives as well

 Enabling extended component rules increases analysis time, especially at looser detection levels.